replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 check(err)

-// now we can run analysis on our bundle AnalysisResults,err := Bundle.Analyze(nil) // a nil AnalyzeOptions dictates that we want to adhere to the passed spec and _only_ to the spec. (no defaults)
+// now we can run analysis on our bundle AnalysisResults,err := newBundle.Analyze(nil) // a nil AnalyzeOptions dictates that we want to adhere to the passed spec and _only_ to the spec. (no defaults)
 // from here we can format and display the results however we want or create an archive of the bundle to share / download.
 ```